Different types of microphones and when to use them: The shape of things to come

 Another critical concept you should know about certain microphones is the proximity effect, which is present in all mic types except those with omnidirectional patterns.
 It manifests in an increase in low-frequency response the closer the mic gets to the source.
 If you’ve ever noticed how much deeper your voice sounds when you put the mic right up to your mouth, what you’re experiencing is the proximity effect.

 The effect is most noticeable in sources with a lot of low-frequency content, such as male voices.
 Radio personalities have long used the proximity effect to make their voices sound bigger and more authoritative.

 Although you can use the proximity effect to help thicken or deepen the sound of the source, you have to be careful not to add too much low-frequency information.
 One of the reasons that singers use pop screens in front of mics in the studio is because the accentuated low frequencies from the proximity effect mean that the mic will pick up more plosives (popped consonant sounds like “P” and “B”).

 The proximity effect can also be problematic when you place a mic close to an acoustic guitar’s soundhole, pointed directly at it.
-That’s the area where most of the bottom end of the guitar emanates from and the proximity effect exaggerates it more.
-Sometimes, if you want to get that soundhole tone, you could use an omnidirectional mic because it doesn’t exhibit the proximity effect.
+That’s where most of the bottom end of the guitar emanates from, and the proximity effect exaggerates it more.
+Sometimes, if you want that soundhole tone, you could use an omnidirectional mic because it doesn’t exhibit the proximity effect.